 CARTOGRAPHY COMPARISON, PART 2

-For Part 2, we’ll examine the map as a whole, focusing on Labeling and Detail.
-(To skip to the Part 2 Summary, click here.)
+In Part 2, we’ll examine the map as a whole, focusing on Labeling and Detail.

 Our purpose is not to crown a winner, but to observe the paths taken and not taken.
-(We're looking at all of the tradeoffs that go into designing and making maps such as these.)
+(We’re looking at the tradeoffs that go into designing maps like these.)

-On June 13, 2016, Apple announced an “all-new design” for Apple Maps.
-While there have been changes to the display of search results and navigation, the cartography itself is unchanged (other than a typeface switch from Avenir to San Francisco).
+In the time since Part 1 was published, Apple announced an “all-new design” for Apple Maps.
+But while there have been changes to the display of search results and navigation, the cartography itself is unchanged (other than a typeface switch from Avenir to San Francisco).
 A couple of before-and-afters:

-Thus far, our comparison has been unaffected by the recent changes to Apple Maps.
+Thus far, our comparison has been unaffected by Apple Maps’s recent changes.

 There’s a saying amongst cartographers that “labels are half the map”.
 And if you were to remove all of the labels from Google Maps and Apple Maps, it would certainly seem true.